 How to get involved

-News about Women of UGA programs and events is shared via email, on this page and via LinkedIn.
-If you are not receiving UGA Alumni Association emails, visit alumni.uga.edu/myinfo to update your contact information with the university.
+News about Women of UGA programs and events is shared via email, on this page and via social media.
+If you are not receiving UGA Alumni Association emails, visit alumni.uga.edu/myinfoto update your contact information with the university.

 Women of UGA is a growing community of women affiliated with the University of Georgia.
 Women of UGA are interested in professional development, community service, and personal empowerment opportunities.
 For information about Women of UGA events, please us at email@example.com.

-Applications for this council will open this winter.
+Applications for this council are open until March 31, 2022.
+Apply here.